3.3 Assessment

 15 Summary

 Assessment is a powerful tool for influencing students motivation.
 During independent work, students make their own choices, set goals and work at their own pace.
 The more assignments students complete, the higher their grade.
 With check mark grading, you give every student the chance to get a 9.
 This motivates every student regardless of their level.
 As a result, students immediately start working in a focused way.
-This way of working contributes to the educational goal of Subjectivation.
+This way of students are working, contributes to the educational goal of Subjectivation.

 Two aspects contribute to the educational goal of Socialization:

-1. During independent work, students themselves determine with whom they cooperate.
+- During independent work, students themselves determine with whom they cooperate.

 You implement suggestions from students in your teaching material and in your style of teaching.
 Your students put you on a new track, such as adding a new topical subject that you yourself had not thought of.